home-assistant/home-assistant.io/source/_components/nuimo_controller.markdown

 - allow non-root user access to Bluetooth LE with `sudo setcap cap_net_raw+eip $(eval readlink -f $(which python))`

 - install the newest version of [pygattlib](https://bitbucket.org/OscarAcena/pygattlib) from the repository, either because there is no binary package for your system or the pip version contains errors, with `pip install hg+https://bitbucket.org/OscarAcena/pygattlib --target $HOME/.homeassistant/deps`.
-( dependencies of pygattlib: `sudo apt-get install pkg-config libboost-python-dev libboost-thread-dev libbluetooth-dev libglib2.0-dev python-dev` ) Then invoke home-assistant with `hass --skip-pip`.
+(Dependencies of pygattlib: `sudo apt-get install pkg-config libboost-python-dev libboost-thread-dev libbluetooth-dev libglib2.0-dev python-dev`)
+Then invoke home-assistant with `hass --skip-pip`.